carpentries/sandpaper-docs/learners/setup.md

 #### Test your installation

-We will wait to test the pandoc installation after we install the infrastructure packages, to make sure it's discoverable by R.
+We will wait to test the pandoc installation after we have installed the infrastructure packages, to make sure it's discoverable by R.

 ### Infrastructure R packages